Architecture Decisions: Documentation Governance

 A specialized domain, no playbook, and a tight timeline.

-Architecture Decision Records are a mature, opinionated practice.
-Enterprise architects have strong conventions around them and no patience for tools that ignore those conventions.
+Enterprise architects have strong conventions around ADRs and no patience for tools that ignore those conventions.

 What the research revealed: